klesun-productions/klesun-productions.github.io/entry/public_personal/Tatyana_Chugunova_recommendation.md.md

 She is also a big animal lover, which I think is a good measurement of one's character.

-It would be a wise choice to hire her, you need such people.
+It would be a wise choice to hire her, she is a kind of person your company needs.

 __________________